RomanK2311/CalcMaster-A-Calculator-App/README.md

 # ✨ Features:

- - <strong>Native Android Experience: </stronge>Enjoy a user interface and interaction that closely resemble a native Android calculator app, making it intuitive for Android users.
+ - <strong>Native Android Experience: </stronge>Enjoy a user interface and interaction that closely resemble a native Android calculator app.

  - <strong>Material Design: </stronge>The app is built using Material Web Components, ensuring a clean, consistent, and visually appealing design.